-The latest available data (for 2020) shows that marriage rates were 3.1 per 1,000 for men and 0.9 per 1,000 for women aged 65 and over.
-However, these rates were much lower than in 2019 (5.5 and 1.7 respectively) because of the pandemic.
+The latest available data (for 2022 in England and Wales) shows that marriage rates were 5.3 per 1,000 for men and 1.7 per 1,000 for women aged 65 and over.
 Remarriage has its own complications.
 For example, each party may wish to ensure the wealth they bring to a new marriage ultimately passes to the children of an earlier marriage (or marriages).
 Again, professional advisers should be involved in these circumstances.